-Please note - you should think very carefully before giving the whole or part of your property away to children or family members in your lifetime, because you could become homeless should your children get into debt, or become divorced.
-Also, you may have to pay income tax on the "benefit in kind".
+Please note - you should think very carefully before giving the whole or part of your property away to children or family members in your lifetime, because you could become homeless should your children divorce or get into debt or become bankrupt.

-Q. Can a property trust protect my children’s inheritance if my spouse remarries ?
+Q. Can a Property Protection Trust protect my children’s inheritance if my spouse remarries ?

 A. Yes.
 Should your spouse or partner, re-marry after you pass away, this could have a heartbreaking effect on where your property ends up.
 This is because the act of remarriage revokes (invalidates) any Will that your spouse/partner made whilst you were both alive, (however well intentioned) and the new spouse would then become his/her next of kin.
 Under Intestacy Laws the new spouse would receive the first £250,000 of your spouse/partners estate plus chattels, and half of the remainder of the estate in trust.

-Q. If a property trust is set up can the surviving spouse / partner ever move house again ?
+Q. If a Property Protection Trust is set up can the surviving spouse / partner ever move house again ?

-The Trustees of Mr Adams' estate would own 100% of the new house, but Mrs Adams could live there for life.
-The ultimate beneficiaries (perhaps your children) are not affected.
-Neither is the value of their inheritance since usually a rise or fall in property values, is across the board and not unique to a single property type.
+The Trustees of Mr Adams' estate would own 100% of the new house, but Mrs Adams can still live there for the rest of her lifetime.
+The ultimate beneficiaries (normally your children) are not affected.
+Neither is the value of their inheritance, since usually a rise or fall in property values, is across the board and not unique to a single property type.

 Q. What if the new home was not conveniently half the value of the original ?